Pathoschild/smapi-mod-dump/source/Buttplug Valley/README.md

 * `I` - Disconnect Toy and stop all vibrations
 * `K` - Reconnect Toy
 ## Features
+Features in bold are new in the latest release!
 * Vibrations on taking damage (Scales with health)
-* Vibrations on fully cutting down trees
+* Vibrations on **hitting trees, felling trees** and breaking the tree stump
 * Vibrations on picking up fish, crops and milk.
 (Scales with quality)
 * Vibrations on day end and start.
 * Vibrations on fully breaking rocks.